MBakkar2705/react-hedera-wallet-bakkar_mohamed/README.md

 Coverage:

-Jest coverage confirms full execution of accounts.service.ts (100% statements, branches, functions, and lines).
-The file is fully tested in isolation.
+Jest coverage confirms full execution of `accounts.service.ts` (100% statements, branches, functions, and lines).
+The service file is fully tested in isolation.

+However, the file `account.entity.ts` shows partial coverage:
+- 90.9% statements
+- 100% branches
+- 0% functions
+- 88.88% lines

+This is due to the `createdAt` property, which is decorated with a default timestamp via TypeORM:

+@Column({ type: 'datetime', default: () => 'CURRENT_TIMESTAMP' })
+createdAt: Date;

+This partial coverage is acknowledged and will be addressed in future iterations.

 ### Unit Testing – TokensService